Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ![](http://10.59.132.240:9009/projects/csg_sonic/documentation/graphics/templates/Sysmonitor.png)
 ### 1.1.1 Functional Requirements

-The sonic system consists of two
+The monitoring framework should monitor the sonic resouces that are runin The sonic system consists of
 Requirement guidance: -
 - Sonic system conFirst Pass: Fill out with top-level requirements that put the big picture in place
 - Second Pass: Fill out with detailed, immutably numbered requirements from which test cases can be generated